Leveraging Stochasticity for Open Loop and Model Predictive Control of Complex Fluid Systems: Introduction and Related Work

-In this article we develop a generic framework for control of stochastic fields that are modeled as semi-linear SPDEs.
-Departing from finite-dimensional representations, we show that optimal control of SPDEs can be casted as a variational optimization problem and therefore be solved using sampling of infinite dimensional diffusion processes.
-The analysis relies on a non-trivial generalization of stochastic calculus to arbitrary Hilbert spaces and as such has broad applicability.
-The starting point of this analysis is the relation between \textit{Free energy} and \textit{Relative Entropy} in statistical physics.
-This relation has the following form:
+These connections are extended to infinite-dimensional spaces \cite{theodorou2018linearly} (see also the Supplemental Material \cref{supsec:Connections_DP}) and are leveraged in this letter to develop practical algorithms for distributed and boundary control of stochastic fields.
+Specifically, we develop a generic framework for control of stochastic fields that are modeled as semi-linear SPDEs.
+We show that optimal control of SPDEs can be casted as a variational optimization problem and then solved using sampling of infinite dimensional diffusion processes.
+The resulting variational optimization algorithm can be used in either fixed or receding time horizon formats for distributed and boundary control of semilinear SPDEs and utilizes adaptive importance sampling of stochastic fields.
+The derivation relies on a non-trivial generalization of stochastic calculus to arbitrary Hilbert spaces and has broad applicability.

-The inequality in \eqref{eq:Free_Energy_Relative_Entropy} is an instantiation of the second law in stochastic thermodynamics: Increase in \textit{Entropy} results in minimizing the right hand side of the expression in \eqref{eq:Free_Energy_Relative_Entropy}.
-Using the \textit{Free Energy} and \textit{Relative Entropy} relation, we derive variational algorithms for optimizing parameterized policies under distributed and boundary control inputs.
-These algorithms can be used for trajectory optimization and model predictive control for a broad class of stochastic fields.
-In addition, they can incorporate different forms of policy parameterizations.
-The derivation is based on adaptive importance sampling methodologies for infinite-dimensional diffusion processes and relies on the generalization of Girsanov's theorem to stochastic fields.

-The framework developed in this paper is the first step towards designing implementable, numerical stochastic control algorithms explicitly in infinite dimensions.
-In contrast to prior work \cite{Christofides2009,GOMES201733}, the proposed approach treats SPDEs as time-indexed, Hilbert space-valued stochastic processes.
-The core of our methodology relies on sampling stochastic paths from the dynamics, and computing the associated trajectory costs.
-Grounded on the theory of stochastic calculus in function spaces, we are not restricted to any particular finite representation of the original system.
-As shown in the literature, applying controllers that rely on a limited number of modes can have major ramifications, including spillover instabilities (see discussion in \cite{curtain1986robust, 1101798}).
-From a computational aspect, we obtain control updates which are independent of the method used to numerically simulate SPDEs.
-This further implies that the required sample paths can be obtained by employing the scheme that is most suitable to each particular problem setup (e.g., finite differences, Galerkin methods, finite elements, etc.).
+This manuscript presents an open loop and model predictive control methodology for control of SPDEs related to fluid dynamics which are grounded on the theory of stochastic calculus in function spaces, which is not restricted to any particular finite representation of the original system.
+The control updates are independent of the method used to numerically simulate the SPDEs, which allows the most suitable problem dependent numerical scheme (e.g., finite differences, Galerkin methods, finite elements, etc.) to be employed.